iTransformers/expect4groovy/Readme.md

 - Maven: oro:oro:2.0.8
 - Maven: log4j:log4j:1.2.16

-Usage
+excpect4groovy closures
 =================================================
-Typical usage of this library is inside a groovy script where one can register the following groovy closures into script bindings:
+This library is registers the following Groovy closures into the groovy script's bindings:

 - send    : SendClosure
   The send closure is used to send characters